“If cats looked like frogs we'd realise what nasty, cruel little bastards they are. Style. That's what people remember.”

 OpenX is technology for online advertisers and publishers.
 They are the world’s largest digital advertising marketplace and hold a high-quality inventory for buyers and sellers.

-OpenX engages with their audience via relatable social media, educational infographics and captivating video to cultivate a professional and reliable brand.
+OpenX engages with their audience via clear messaging, impressive business statistics, and captivating video to cultivate a professional and reliable brand.
 They use contained colour palettes and simplified typography that helps viewers focus on the message at hand.

 8. Come hither